By Carolina Lumetta, News Reporter

 What was unique about your education at Wheaton?

 The amount of care and respect that the professors at Wheaton have for their students is unreal.
 I recognize that a lot of people at other schools didn’t experience that.
 I also really appreciated the liberal arts aspect, which was a new concept for me.
-A big thing I took away from my education at Wheaton was learning things I never would have thought about otherwise.
-[Studying the liberal arts] gives you a better and wider perspective on what’s going on in the world and a broader view of education in general.
+A big thing I took away from my education at Wheaton was learning things I never would have thought about otherwise. gives you a better and wider perspective on what’s going on in the world and a broader view of education in general.

 How do you feel about being known as a notable Wheaton alum?